 Continue along the roof edge repeating steps 4 & 5.

-At 90 corners, use Kee Klamp 15-8 (90 Elbow).
-Ensure that an upright is no further than 20' from the corner, and that the total length between uprights around the corner is no greater than 6' 6'.
+At 90° corners, use Kee Klamp 15-8 (90° Elbow).
+Ensure that an upright is less than 20" from the corner.
+The total length between uprights around the corner is no greater than 8'.

 Full List of International Standards